The Sobolev Wavefront Set of the Causal Propagator in Finite Regularity: Introduction

 \section{Introduction}

+{ The quantisation of the scalar field forms part of the basis for the subject of Algebraic Quantum Field Theory.
+While the main mathematical framework for the smooth setting was initiated more than 20 years ago, see e.g. \cite{haag, fulling, kaywald, rad, dim}, ongoing research continues to develop new techniques, particularly in connection with microlocal analysis \cite{junker, adiabatic, wrochna}, the importance of Hadamard states \cite{fewster, moretti, stro, ko, kav}, locality and covariance \cite{brun1, longo, few2}, perturbation theory \cite{hollands, brun, buch}, Dirac fields \cite{holdir, gerdir, capo, drago}, and gauge theory \cite{ben, buch2}.

-The quantisation of the scalar field forms part of the basis for the subject of Quantum Field Theory in Curved Spacetime and in particular for the most spectacular prediction of that subject: Black Hole evaporation.
-While the main mathematical framework was laid down already in the period 1980-2016 \cite{fulling, kaywald, rad, fewster,wrochna,moretti,hollands,stro, ko,fred,kav}, it is now possible to approach certain mathematical questions related to quantum fields propagating in spacetimes of low regularity.
-This is motivated by the deep foundational work on causality theory \cite{vien, sanchez,minguzzi} and to advances in our understanding of non-linear hyperbolic equations \cite{cr, dafermos, l2,luk} which were needed as a first step towards a full understanding of Einstein's equations.
+Moreover, it is now possible to approach certain mathematical questions related to quantum fields propagating in spacetimes of finite regularity.
+This is motivated by the deep foundational work on causality theory \cite{vien, sanchez, minguzzi, kunz} and advances in our understanding of nonlinear hyperbolic equations \cite{cr, dafermos, l2}, which were needed as a first step towards a full understanding of Einstein's equations as a well-posed Cauchy problem, which requires solutions that go beyond the smooth ones.
+Additionally, there are several astrophysical models of phenomena such as neutron stars, self-gravitating fluids, and gravitational collapse that are not smooth \cite{adler,fluids,stars}. }

 The quantisation proceeds in two steps.
-First, one constructs an algebra of observables, then one represents this algebra on a Hilbert space of suitable states.
+First, one constructs an algebra of observables, then one represents this algebra on a Hilbert space of physical states.

-A common candidate for physical quantum states, $\omega$, are quasifree states that satisfy the microlocal spectrum condition.
+A common candidate for such physical quantum states, $\omega$, are quasifree states that satisfy the microlocal spectrum condition.

 To state it, it is useful to introduce the sets